-According to the Florida Department of Highway Safety and Motor Vehicles (FLHSMV) there are an average of 1,098 automobile accidents in Florida every day, not including the numerous accidents that go unreported.
+According to the Florida Department of Highway Safety and Motor Vehicles (FLHSMV) there are an average of 1,102 automobile accidents in Florida every day, not including the countless accidents that go unreported.
 The FLHSMV has seen this number steadily increase over the last several years, due in part to an increase in distracted driving.

 Car accidents can be devastating, and even minor accidents can be difficult to sort out.
 If the accident results in death or serious injury, life will never be the same for the survivors.
 In these instances, an auto accident attorney may be necessary to file claims and help you recover as much as possible.

-An auto accident attorney can assist you with your claim in two ways.
+A Florida car accident lawyer can assist you with your claim in two ways.
 First, an attorney can make sure you get the full benefits you are entitled to from your insurance company.
 Second, an attorney can file claims to recover losses that are not covered by your own auto insurance company, such as pain and suffering or lost wages.

 All drivers in Florida are required to carry $10,000 in property damage liability (PDL) insurance and $10,000 in personal injury protection (PIP) insurance.
 PIP, also called Florida No-Fault Insurance, ensures that injured parties can receive the medical care they need regardless of who was at fault for the accident.

 In order to receive full coverage from your PIP insurance, there are specific criteria that must be met.
 For instance, you must receive initial medical treatment for your injuries within 14 days after the accident or your accident-related medical expenses may not be covered.
-An experienced auto accident lawyer can explain other important, time-sensitive requirements of the statute, so be sure to contact a lawyer immediately if you have been in an accident.
+An experienced Florida Auto Accident Attorney can explain other important, time-sensitive requirements of the statute, so be sure tocontact a lawyer immediately if you have been in an auto accident.